PHOENIX – It’s not often that you hear about armed robberies of Wal-Marts.

-But Phoenix Police Sgt.
-Darren Burch said that it has happened a couple of times already this year.
+But Phoenix Police Sergeant Darren Burch said that it has happened a couple of times already this year.

-Burch said the first armed robbery occurred on Jan.
-5, 2010, at the Wal-Mart on Elliot Road in Tempe.
+Burch says the first armed robbery occurred on January 5, 2010, at the Wal-Mart on Elliot Road in Tempe.

 The suspects took off in a new model white minivan.

 “Two days later, the same two suspects enter a Wal-Mart in Mesa, this time on Baseline Road, and at that location they were putting stuff in a bag, just a regular Wal-Mart bag,” Burch said.
 “They’re leaving the store, they’re confronted, and this time they’ve escalated as far as their violence potential, because now they’ve pointed a handgun at the security guard.”